 THE MIDLAND RAILWAY STUDY CENTRE

 Set out below are the Conditions applying to a visit to the Midland Railway Study Centre, as well as some general guidance which may assist.
 These conditions are designed to allow the holdings of the Study Centre to be made available to the public whilst ensuring their conservation and safety, not forgetting the health & safety of visitors and others in the building.
 Attention is particularly drawn to the final paragraph in respect of Copyright.

 Visitors to the Midland Railway Study Centre who are not members of the Midland Railway Society will be subject to a £5 per visit levy for the use of a camera.
-We have chosen to impose this levy in order to generate a small income which we will reinvest in reprographic equipment.
-Our aim is to finance the purchase of a large format scanner in order to make our larger drawings available in a digital format.
-We hope you understand our reasoning and will support our aims in this regard.
+We have chosen to impose this levy in order to generate a small income which we will reinvest in maintaining our reprographic equipment such as the large format scanner which requires regular servicing.

 Whilst we are delighted to make the holdings of the Midland Railway Study Centre available to assist your research, you must understand that the safety and security of the archive material is of paramount importance.
 Consequently your access to the Study Centre as a Visitor is subject to these conditions.

 Use of the Midland Railway Study Centre is strictly appointment only.
 Supervising Volunteers must be satisfied of a Visitor’s identity and address (by the production of photographic identification if requested).
 Access to the Study Centre will be denied if a Visitor's name and current address cannot be confirmed.

 Visitors to the Study Centre will be required to sign in and out of the building.
 To comply with the Museum’s overall responsibly for evacuation and security procedures for the building, Visitors must follow all reasonable requests by Supervising Volunteers and Derby Museum Staff.